jnsebgosselin/gwhat/docs/getting_started.rst

 This document will show you how to get up and running with GWHAT.

-Installing on a Windows system
+Installing GWHAT on a Windows system
 ------------------------------

 Download the latest binary distribution of GWHAT packaged as a zip archive from here_.